What Are Meme Stocks?

 Due to the volatility, hedge funds began losing billions of dollars while novice investors were raking in decent payoffs.
 In turn, this led to further interest from new investors looking to “stick it to the man,” so to speak.
 And GameStop was just the beginning.

 Can you get rich off meme stocks?
 Sure, but you’re just as likely to lose it all.
 Meme stocks carry much higher risk because of their heavy reliance on social media.
 This is why it’s so important to balance your portfolio and do your research before investing in viral stock trends.
+And furthermore, the “meme stock” trend is losing its shine due to the stock market downward trend in general.
+As inflation rises and the market falls, meme stocks aren’t grabbing headlines.

 Investing in Stocks That Go Viral